Correlation, Causation, and Causal networks

 Include Parents’ Education?

-Per-capita expenditures \(\Leftarrow\) Parents’ education \(\Rightarrow\) Test scores
+Per-capita expenditures \(\leftarrow\) Parents’ education \(\rightarrow\) Test scores

 Include Parents’ education to block the path!